 Where Are the Best Swimming Spots in Alaska?

 Did you know there are many places where you can go swimming in Alaska?
+You don't have to travel to a beach in Hawaii to get your dip your toes in the water.
 There are plenty of beaches and lakes where people can enjoy swimming, wading and playing in the sand.
 If you're visiting Alaska, or if you've been living there for a long time, you have a lot to learn about the different outdoor swimming areas that Alaska has to offer.
 Here's what you need to know about going swimming in the surprisingly hot days of Alaska's summer season.

 Refuge Cove State Recreation